 I like hostess gifts because they’re a simple way to say “thank you” when someone invites you into their home during the holiday season.
 Amidst the hustle and bustle, the thoughtful gesture of bringing a hostess gift when going somewhere is a reminder of the spirit of giving that’s so prevalent this time of year.
 Your host/hostess will be especially thankful when you personalize the gift to them.

-There are so many options out there, but in the spirit of supporting small businesses, I thought it would be fun to focus on military spouse or veteran-produced hostess gifts this season!
+Like we’ve already established, there are so many options out there, but in the spirit of supporting small businesses, I thought it would be fun to focus on military spouse or veteran-produced hostess gifts this season!
 When you shop these items, you support a great group of entrepreneurs and get unique items.
 Plus all of these would be great hostess gifts for military and civilians alike!

 Hostess Gifts for the Holidays